Belinda Carlisle: 2001–2009

-2010–present
+2010–2020

 Between 2011 and 2012, Carlisle embarked on a United States tour with the Go-Go's, which included concerts at the Greek Theatre in Los Angeles in August 2011 and the Hollywood Bowl in September 2012.
-In March 2013, Carlisle released her first U.S. single in 17 years titled "Sun", an up-tempo pop song, which was included on ICON – The Best of Belinda Carlisle, a new greatest hits compilation album.
+In March 2013, Carlisle released her first US single in seventeen years titled "Sun", an up-tempo pop song, which was included on ICON – The Best of Belinda Carlisle, a new greatest hits compilation album.
 The single was also released in the United Kingdom.
 The song was written by Carlisle, Jane Wiedlin of the Go-Go's and singer-songwriter Gabe Lopez.
 Lopez also produced the song.
 While the track did not chart, it received positive reviews.

 In August 2013, Edsel Records released remastered, three-disc versions of Heaven on Earth, Runaway Horses, Live Your Life Be Free and Real.
 Each album comprised a remastered version of the original LP followed by the 7-inch or radio edits of each single from that album, a second disc of remixes and 12-inch versions of all the singles, and a DVD comprising the promotional videos for the singles.
 Some of singles and remixes had never previously been released on CD.
 In March 2014, a new Greatest Hits titled The Collection was released containing 18 hits and one new song, "Goodbye Just Go", along with a DVD of 18 videos.
-The album reached number 24 in the UK albums chart.
+The album reached No. 24 in the UK albums chart.